 You need to be 100% sure you can ingest an essential oil, don’t just do it.
 One of the best ways to enjoy an essential oil is to cook with it.
 For example, when I make pumpkin bread, I add 2 drops of essential oil of cinnamon to my recipe, and it tastes better.
-During the dry summers of Colorado (which by the way is a dessert), I put 1 or 2 drops of essential oil of lemon in my ice water each day for a quick, refreshing pick-me-up.
-Before we get to the cautions below, here’s an infographic I made for you which will help you decide what oils to use for your own personal needs.
+During the dry summers of Colorado, I put 1 or 2 drops of essential oil of lemon in my ice water each day for a quick, refreshing pick-me-up.
+Before we get to the cautions below, here’s an infographic I made for you to help you decide which oils to use for your own personal needs.

 Let me talk more about peppermint since it’s among the most popular essential oils in the world.

 Peppermint gives us menthol, which is in all sorts of products including popular muscle rubs.
 Peppermint is flagrant for candy and mints.
 As an essential oil, it is beneficial for headaches, and often applied to your temple region but if you get too close to your eyes, it may sting.
 Now, the big deal is how peppermint oil may influence the breakdown or metabolism of certain medications, including felodipine (Plendil) and simvastatin (Zocor).
 Atorvastatin may decrease the effectiveness of menthol (but clinically this is inconsequential).